Bimde/Responsive-Web-Design/Research.md

 * Fluid - Restrictions on content, but faster to produce
   * Must create images capable of being cropped / resized
   * Can't control how exactly image will look for a specific device
-* Responsive - Control of output + flexibility when designing
+* Adaptive - Control of output + flexibility when designing
   * Must create multiple versions of each image in orer to suit each viewport

 ####Developers